oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 3: Create a Blank Page for Checkout

-The shopping cart page allows users to review and edit the products in the cart.
-Also, users can create an order or clear the shopping cart.
+This task walks you through creating a blank page for the shopping cart, where users can review, edit, or clear items and proceed to checkout.

 1. Click **Application ID**.  ***The ID of your application may vary***.